Mormonism: Signs of the Restoration?

 B. Did Isaiah prophesy about the coming forth of the Book of Mormon?

 According to Gospel Principles, “In Old Testament times the prophets Isaiah and Ezekiel foresaw the coming of the Book of Mormon (see Isaiah 29:4–18; Ezekiel 37:16–20)” (254).
 However, neither of these passages refers to the Book of Mormon.
-Not only do these passages not mention the Book of Mormon by name, they do not describe anything corresponding to the Book of Mormon.
+My point here is not merely that these passages do not mention the Book of Mormon by name, although of course that is true, as Mormons will readily acknowledge.
+My point is that in context these passages do not describe anything corresponding to the Book of Mormon.

 Let’s look first at Isaiah 29.
 There is a reason why the LDS citation begins with verse 4 of that chapter instead of verse 1: verses 1-3 establish that the context of this prophecy is Jerusalem (called “Ariel”), not the Nephite civilization in the Americas: